Akaikai/Homework_DecisionTree/README.md

 # Homework_DecisionTree

-File **Reports Decision Tree Classification.pdf** is the experiment report.
+File **Report-Decision Tree Classification.pdf** in file folder **report** is the experiment report.
+The report address:

-Other files are the code.
+All the files in file folder **code** are the code.
 The content of each file has been explained in experiment report.